About us

 We are a non-profit organisation dedicated to the re-homing of unwanted dogs and improving the health and wellbeing of dogs identified as either neglected or abused.
 The charity was formed over 20 years ago and became a registered charity in 2015.
 Our focus is animal welfare and increasing the quality of life for dogs which are neglected or abused.

-We do not believe in destroying a healthy dog.
-All dogs surrendered to the charity are assessed, checked thoroughly by a veterinary surgeon, licenced and then rehomed with an appropriate, matched individual or family.
+All dogs surrendered to the charity are assessed and health checked thoroughly by a veterinary surgeon, neutered, licenced and then rehomed with an appropriate, matched individual or family, along with six weeks insurance cover as an offer of goodwill to ensure each dog is cared for.

-In addition, we receive a large number of calls from members of the public who have concerns that they may have witnessed a case of abuse or neglect to a dog which lives near them.
-As a charity, we provide support by helping them to report their concerns to the relevant authority with legal responsibility to assess and review.
+Our members receive a large number of calls from members of the public who have concerns that they may have witnessed a case of abuse or neglect to a dog which lives near them.
+As a charity, we provide support by signposting to report their concerns to the relevant authority with legal responsibility to assess and review.
+This may be to the Animal Welfare Office, Dog Warden Office, or PSNI depending on their concern.

 On some occasions as a charity, members may speak with the individuals and aim to resolve in the first instance.
 The welfare of the dog is our priority.